kaisadilla/judith/.info/spec.md

     -- statements
 end
 ```

+`return` statements are not allowed inside a generator, as the return value is built from `yield return` statements.
+The reason for the `yield return` syntax is to make it clear that execution continues after that statement, and that it's not a regular `yield` used in expression structures.

 ## First-class functions
 Functions in Judith are first-class, which means they can be treated like any other value (assigned to locals and fields, passed as parameters, etc.).